JHankins09/Tic-Tac-Toe-Game/README.md

 ### Planning

-#### This project is built in 3 primary parts:
-  1. Development of GameEngine
-    * Initial development of game logic leveraging JS
-    * Refactored and segmented game logic for easier porting
-  2. Integration into API
-    * Develop UI integration for web-based use of game
-    * Enhance functionality to allow for progressive use via sign-in
-  3. Styling and re-facing of UI
-    * Optomize web useability
-    * Impliment mobile UI
-  4. Include additional bonus feature
-    * Online competitive play
-    * Difficulty setting (easy, medium, hard, challeng)

-### Development Process

 #### Initial User Stories
 * As a player, I want to see my play history so I can see how my performance stacks up game over game.